ABCD-DEVCOM/ABCD2/.installation/installation_instructions.md

 # Preparation

 The preparation phase ensures that a web server and PHP are installed.
-This chapter is adresses some attention points specifically for of ABCD.
+This chapter adresses some attention points specifically for of ABCD.
 Multiple solutions exist to fullfill these functions ( native, XAMPP, WAMP, EasyPHP,...).

 Good to know: